Scrutiny increases of Gates after Microsoft affair surfaces

 A spokeswoman for Gates told the Wall Street Journal: "There was an affair almost 20 years ago which ended amicably."

-She added that Gates's decision to "transition off the board was in no way related to this matter".
+She added that Gates' decision to "transition off the board was in no way related to this matter".

 DISMAY